 On our scale, that brings the Challenger to a 4 out of 10.
 (Read more about how we rate cars.)

 All Challengers come standard with six airbags, anti-lock brakes, stability control, and a rearview camera.
 Standard on all but the SXT, R/T, and Demon is a rear park-assist system.
 Blind-spot monitors, forward collision warnings, and rear cross-traffic warnings are optional on almost every version of the Challenger.

 The optional Technology Group available on many Challengers bundles forward collision warnings, automatic windshield wipers, automatic high-beam headlights, and adaptive cruise control.
 Automatic emergency braking is not on the Challenger’s options list.

 The NHTSA scores this big coupe five stars overall, albeit four stars for frontal crash and four stars for rollover.
 The IIHS, meanwhile, doesn’t have quite the same strong impression.
-The insurance industry-funded group faults the Challenger in the small-overlap test, where it earns a “Moderate” score.
+The insurance industry-funded group faults the Challenger in the small-overlap test, where it earns a “Marginal” score.
 It’s also subpar in the roof strength test, where it scores “Acceptable.”

 The IIHS has not yet tested the Challenger’s headlights.

 Prepare to spend hours picking the right options for your 2018 Dodge Challenger.
 It’s one of the most customizable new cars on the market.

 Well equipped from the get-go, the 2018 Dodge Challenger can be optioned up with about the same high degree of customizability as its 1960s namesake.